With apologies to Willie Nelson and Julio Iglesias

 Another Irwin Allen show that prominently featured a computer was “The Time Tunnel.”
 Here’s the way it looked on the show:

 Something I didn’t know until recently, this was a real computing system, the AN/FSQ-7 Combat Direction Central.
-(Click the link to the left or the photo below to learn about it.)
+(Click the link or the photo below to learn about it.)

 This computer would show up in a whole lot of movies and TV shows including a couple more from “Tunnel” producer Irwin Allen: